 The Japanese government says it will no longer recommend HPV vaccination for girls, according to reports in Medscape.com.
-News reports say the Japanese public is concerned about adverse effects from the cervical cancer vaccine.
-The Japanese Health Ministry will not promote use of the HPV vaccines, such as Gardasil and Cervarix, until more research is done about the adverse effects of them.
-Reactions to the vaccines include long term pain and numbness.
+News reports say the Japanese public is concerned about the adverse effects from the cervical cancer vaccine.
+The Japanese Health Ministry will not promote the use of the HPV vaccines, such as Gardasil and Cervarix until more research is done about the adverse effects of them.
+Reactions to the vaccines include long-term pain and numbness.

 Japanese Media Reports